-Flow regulation and efficiency for different turbine types
+Flow regulation for different turbine types

-- The turbine efficiency and the hydraulic head can be much lower than the corresponding design values, which refer to nominal (rated) flow conditions. - The use of a proper flow regulator inside the turbine allows its characteristic curve and the associated curve of the pipe losses to match each other, and guarantee an efficiency always close to its maximum value.
-If pipe energy losses are negligible, this is equivalent to keep a constant hydraulic head for all the possible discharge values. - The regulation is made either with hydraulic or electrical means.
-The hydraulic regulation is often more flexible and efficient, and depends on the type of turbine, i.e. needle stroke for Pelton, adjustable guide vanes for Francis, fixed or adjustable guide vanes or adjustable runner blades for Kaplan. - Pelton turbines can have multiple needles, which can be set in on/off position, according to the available discharge. - The efficiency curve for specific turbine dimensions (typically, diameter runner) is usually expressed as percentage of rated flow.
-Rated efficiency increases as the size of the turbine increases. - Actual efficiency curves may vary with manufacturer and design.
+- The use of a proper flow regulator inside the turbine allows its characteristic curve and the associated curve of the pipe losses for matching each other, and guarantee an efficiency always close to its maximum value.
+If pipe energy losses are negligible, this is equivalent to keep a constant hydraulic head for all possible discharge values. - The regulation is made either with hydraulic or electrical means.
+The hydraulic regulation is often more flexible and efficient, and depends on the type of turbine, i.e.: needle stroke for Pelton; adjustable guide vanes for Francis; fixed or adjustable guide vanes or adjustable runner blades for Kaplan. - Pelton turbines can have multiple needles, which can be set in on/off position, according to the available discharge. - A high part-flow efficiency can be maintained at less than a quarter of full flow by the arrangement for flow portioning illustrated in the figure.
+At low flows, the water can be conveyed through either twothirds or one third of the runner, thus sustaining a relatively high turbine efficiency.